 All nine bodies were also found to contain abnormal amounts of radiation, which led to a weird orange color of their exposed skin.

 Possible Explanations of the Dyatlov Pass Mystery

 According to more conservative explanations, the tragedy was caused by some sort of natural phenomena.
-Those include avalanche, hurricane and even ball lightning (which could also explain the spherical objects witnessed on that night).
+Those include avalanche, hurricane, and even ball lightning (which could also explain the spherical objects witnessed that night).